girlbossceo/conduwuit/docs/deploying/generic.md

 You may simply download the binary that fits your machine.
 Run `uname -m` to see what you need.

-Prebuilt binaries can be downloaded from the latest tagged release [here](https://github.com/girlbossceo/conduwuit/releases/latest).

-The latest tagged release also includes the Debian packages.
+Prebuilt fully static musl binaries can be downloaded from the latest tagged release [here](https://github.com/girlbossceo/conduwuit/releases/latest) or `main` CI branch workflow artifact output.
+These also include Debian packages.
+These binaries have jemalloc and io_uring statically linked and included with them.

 Alternatively, you may compile the binary yourself.
 We recommend using [Lix](https://lix.systems) to build conduwuit as this has the most guaranteed reproducibiltiy and easiest to get a build environment and output going.

-Otherwise, follow standard Rust project build guides (installing git and cloning the repo, getting the Rust toolchain via rustup, installing LLVM toolchain + libclang, installing liburing for io_uring and RocksDB, etc).
+Otherwise, follow standard Rust project build guides (installing git and cloning the repo, getting the Rust toolchain via rustup, installing LLVM toolchain + libclang for RocksDB, installing liburing for io_uring and RocksDB, etc).

 ## Adding a conduwuit user